gastonbecerra/ojsr/cran-comments.md

 ### 24/01/28

+- Ensured graceful failure with informative messages when Internet resources are unavailable

+Fixed in DESCRIPTION:
+- removed unused LazyData: true

+### 24/01/28

 - Corrected the alias issue, by creating ojsr-package.R
 - Removed tidyverse from suggested imports
 - included repo/issues links in descriptions